Homogeneous spaces in tensor categories: Introduction

 Let $\Bbbk$ be an algebraically closed field.
 A (symmetric) tensor category in the sense of \cite{Del1, EGNO} is a $\Bbbk$-linear abelian symmetric rigid monoidal category satisfying some finiteness properties, and this concept axiomatises the representation categories of group schemes.
 A finiteness condition that is typically not included in the definition of a tensor category is that of moderate growth.
 This condition demands that the length of the tensor powers of any given object grows at most exponentially fast, and is clearly satisfied for representation categories of affine group schemes.

 A classical theorem of Deligne in \cite{Del2} states that, if the characteristic of $\Bbbk$ is zero, every tensor category over $\Bbbk$ of moderate growth is the representation category of an affine group superscheme (a supergroup).
 In other words, the study of tensor categories of moderate growth then becomes the study of representation theory of supergroups.
-An essential tool in the representation theory of affine group schemes is the quotient scheme $\GG/\HH$ of an affine group scheme $\GG$ by a subgroup $\HH\subset\GG$.
+An essential tool in the representation theory of affine group schemes is the quotient scheme $\GG/\HH$ of an affine group scheme $\GG$ by a subgroup $\HH\leq\GG$.
 A standard example is the flag variety $\GG/\BB$ for a reductive group $\GG$ with Borel subgroup $\BB$.
-By Deligne's theorem it thus becomes imperative to prove the existence of such quotient superschemes for supergroups.
+By Deligne's theorem, it becomes imperative to prove the existence of such quotient superschemes for supergroups.
 This was achieved (in all characteristics) in \cite{MT, MZ}.
-Homogeneous supervarieties were used crucially in \cite{Brundan,GS,PenkovSer} for computing characters of irreducible representations of supergroups, and more recently in \cite{SS,SSV,SV} to connect representations of supergroups over $\C$ to modular representations of finite groups.
+Homogeneous supervarieties were used crucially in \cite{Brundan,GS,PenkovSer} for computing characters of irreducible representations of supergroups, and more recently in \cite{SS,SSV,SV} to apply ideas from modular representation theory to representations of supergroups over $\C$.

-If the characteristic of $\Bbbk$ is $p>0$ then only partial results about the structure theory of tensor categories of moderate growth are available.
+If the characteristic of $\Bbbk$ is $p>0$, then only partial results about the structure theory of tensor categories of moderate growth are available.
 It is a general fact that every tensor category of moderate growth admits a tensor functor to an `incompressible' tensor category, see \cite{CEO1}, where the latter categories are defined by the property that every tensor functor out of them is an embedding of a tensor subcategory.
 Deligne's theorem can then be rephrased as stating that the only incompressible tensor categories in characteristic zero are the categories of (super) vector spaces.
 In general, it thus follows that the study of tensor categories of moderate growth becomes equivalent to the representation theory of affine group schemes internal to incompressible tensor categories.